technomancy/grenchman/README.md

 To install, download the appropriate binary from http://leiningen.org/grench.html and place it on your path.
-If downloads for your platform are not provided you can use the bytecode version (which requires an OCaml installation) or compile your own;
+If downloads for your platform are not provided you can compile your own;
 see "Building" below.

 ## Usage